James Monk: Return to Nova Scotia

 In September, 1774, Monk took up his position as Solicitor-General at Halifax.
 Enjoying the support of Lord Dartmouth, he quickly won the support of Governor Francis Legge and by December was acting Attorney-General in the place of William Nesbitt.
 In 1775, he was elected to the Nova Scotia House of Assembly for Yarmouth Township, taking his seat June 15, 1775, but his seat was declared vacant June 28, 1776 for non-attendance.
 During the American Revolution he took an active part in anti-revolutionary activity in Nova Scotia.

 Career at Quebec

-Neither of Monk's posts were salaried, and as the executor of Governor Francis Legge's policies Monk was unpopular in with Nova Scotian officials.
+Neither of Monk's posts were salaried, and as the executor of Governor Francis Legge's policies Monk was unpopular with Nova Scotian officials.
 This led to George Germain, 1st Viscount Sackville, appointing Monk Attorney-General of Lower Canada in 1776.
 This move did not make things easier for Monk as Germain had placed him over Governor Guy Carleton, 1st Baron Dorchester's choice, William Grant, affecting the lucrative private practice that Carleton enjoyed with Quebec's merchants.
 Monk was kept out of Carleton's inner circle, but his friendship with Chief Justice Peter Livius led to his appointment in 1778 to Judge of the Vice-Admiralty Court, a position he held for ten years.